 Even the most unlikely suspects could be considered social engineering attacks, especially on social media.
 It’s important that you give your team the tools and knowledge they need to identify these threats so as to avoid them.
 The same hallmarks of phishing attacks are present here, too: misspelled addresses, alarming subject lines, unprompted attachments, etc.

 Cyberthreats are everywhere, so you can never be too careful.
 Remain ever-vigilant and be sure to train your employees on how to identify and respond to threats.
-To talk to an IT expert on training your staff and securing your business, reach out to us at 888-428-0599 or schedule a meeting today.
+To talk to an IT expert on training your staff and securing your business, reach out to Twintel at 888-428-0599 or schedule a meeting today.